-We will help make Northern Ireland a safer place through working with others to develop and deliver a Community Safety Plan.
-This Plan will show how we will effectively target our Prevention, Protection, Response and Resilience activities to reduce community risk and enhance Firefighter safety.
+We will help make Northern Ireland a safer place through working with others to deliver a Community Risk Management Plan (CRMP).
+This CRMP will show how we will effectively target our prevention, protection, response & resilience activities to reduce community risk and enhance Firefighter safety and will be complimented with a financial plan.

-- SPI 2 Number of fatalities in accidental dwelling fires (Reduce by 2% year-on-year (10% reduction by 2025) from the 5 year average baseline). - SPI 3 Number of accidental dwelling fires (Reduce by 2% year-on-year (10% reduction by 2025) from the 5 year average baseline). - SPI 4 Number of injuries in accidental dwelling fires (Reduce by 2% year-on-year (10% reduction by 2025) from the 5 year average baseline (Injuries are the number of people taken to hospital for treatment)). - SPI 5 Number of deliberate primary fires (Reduce by 2% year-on-year (10% reduction by 2025) from the 5 year average baseline). - SPI 6 Number of deliberate secondary fires (Reduce by 2% year-on-year (10% reduction by 2025) from the 5 year average baseline). - SPI 7 Number of attacks causing injury to personnel (Target zero attacks causing injury to personnel benchmark 5 year baseline). - SPI 8 Achieve and maintain local 999 emergency response standard of 75% appliances attending an incident within the set target times (Targets - 1st Appliance - High 6 mins; Medium 12 mins; and Low 21 mins; and 2nd Appliance - High 9 mins; Medium 15 mins; and Low 24 mins). - SPI 9 Measure first appliance in attendance, from time of call, based on the crewing of the Station area to which crews are mobilised (Target Wholetime Station Areas: 90% in 10 mins; On-Call Station Areas: 90% in 20 mins). - SPI 10 Alignment of NIFRS Operational Guidance with National Operational Guidance (Baseline of 14% alignment at April 2020 increase Year 1 to 30% alignment, increase Year 2 alignment to 60%, Year 3 onwards obtain and maintain alignment at 90%).
+- SPI 2 Number of fatalities in accidental dwelling fires (Reduce by 2% year-on-year (10% reduction by 2025) from the 5 year average baseline). - SPI 3 Number of accidental dwelling fires (Reduce by 2% year-on-year (10% reduction by 2025) from the 5 year average baseline). - SPI 4 Number of injuries in accidental dwelling fires (Reduce by 2% year-on-year (10% reduction by 2025) from the 5 year average baseline (Injuries are the number of people taken to hospital for treatment)). - SPI 5 Number of deliberate primary fires (Reduce by 2% year-on-year (10% reduction by 2025) from the 5 year average baseline). - SPI 6 Number of deliberate secondary fires (Reduce by 2% year-on-year (10% reduction by 2025) from the 5 year average baseline). - SPI 7 Number of attacks causing injury to personnel (Target zero attacks causing injury to personnel benchmark 5 year baseline). - SPI 8 Achieve and maintain local 999 emergency response standard of 75% appliances attending an incident within the set target times (Targets - 1st Appliance - High 6 minutes; Medium 12 minutes; and Low 21 minutes; and 2nd Appliance - High 9 minutes; Medium 15 minutes; and Low 24 minutes). - SPI 9 Measure first appliance in attendance, from time of call, based on the crewing of the Station area to which crews are mobilised (Target Wholetime Station Areas: 90% in 10 minutes; On-Call Station Areas: 90% in 20 minutes). - SPI 10 Alignment of NIFRS Operational Guidance with National Operational Guidance (Baseline of 33% alignment at April 2022 - increase Year 1 to 45% alignment, increase Year 2 alignment to 60%, Year 3 onwards obtain and maintain alignment at 90%).